 How to submit

-Reviews and books for review should be sent to our reviews editor directly.
+Books for review should be sent to the reviews editor with the envelope clearly marked.

 Dream Catcher Reviews Editor

 To facilitate submissions by overseas contributors submissions may be sent by email.
 The guidelines are fairly strict as softcopy material is harder to manage.

 Please adhere to the guidelines listed to the right as it makes the editor’s job managing the large number of contributions that we receive much easier.
 The email you should use is:

 1. Please send no more than four pieces of work at any one time

 2. Please send work in the body of an email and not as an attachment